Miriam Bowen

 Biography

 I work on self-referential probability and rationality.
-Self-referential probability senarios are situations where the agent’s credences can act as evidence for the truth or likelihood of a proposition.
-My focus has been on the Probabilistic Liar, which has structural similarity to the Liar paradox.
+Self-referential probability scenarios are situations in which the agent’s credences can serve as evidence for the truth or likelihood of a proposition.
+My focus has been on the Probabilistic Liar, which is structurally similar to the Liar paradox.

-In my PhD I used the Probabilistic Liar as a useful example and focus to explore suspended judgment in a credal framwork, norms of rationality and their underlying logics, the nature of degrees of belief and problems for indeterminacy and the logic of higher order indeterminacy.
-I am now working on extending my account of indeterminacy to decision theory.
+In my PhD, I used the Probabilistic Liar as a useful example and focus to explore suspended judgment in a credal framework, norms of rationality and their underlying logics, the nature of degrees of belief, and problems of indeterminacy and the logic of higher-order indeterminacy.

 Interests